 Symptoms to Look Out For

-If a person’s gallbladder isn’t functioning normally, it’s likely due to inflammation in the gallbladder, trouble digesting high amounts of fat, or could be because a duct in the small intestine that has become clogged.
+If a person’s gallbladder isn’t functioning normally, it’s likely due to inflammation in the gallbladder, trouble digesting high amounts of fat, or could be because a duct in the small intestine has become clogged.
 If a duct is clogged, this causes a back-up of bile, the condition known as gallstones.
-Gallstones can cause immense pain after a high-fat meal because the bile storage and release process aren’t functioning as it should.
+Gallstones can cause immense pain after a high-fat meal because the bile storage and release process aren’t functioning as they should.
 Symptoms of gallstones include extreme pain after eating, nausea, vomiting, pain for days right under your ribs, and poor digestion after meals.
 You can have tests done at your trusted health professional’s office to see if you have gallstones.
 If so, you’ll have to have removed and will need to watch your diet carefully by eating a low-fat diet.
 If you don’t test positive for gallstones or another disorder related to your gallbladder, you may just be eating too many high-fat or inflammatory foods.
 If this is the case, switching up your diet is easy to do.

 Foods to Eat for Your Gallbladder